 To help reduce your risk of ESRD, follow these guidelines:

-Maintaining blood sugar levels as close to normal as possible helps to prevent kidney disease.
-Have your blood sugar checked regularly if you are at risk for diabetes .
+Maintaining blood glucose levels as close to normal as possible helps to prevent kidney disease.
+Have your glucose checked regularly if you are at risk for diabetes.
 If you have diabetes, follow the medication, diet, and exercise plan recommended by your doctor.

 Lowering both cholesterol and triglyceride levels to the normal range can slow the progression of renal failure.
 The statin drugs are commonly used for this purpose.